-We want to improve enforcement of existing legislation to safeguard the welfare of wildlife in all circumstances – whether in the wild or in captivity, traded or kept as exotic pets.
+We want to achieve effective legislation to protect wildlife in all circumstances – whether in the wild or in captivity, traded or kept as exotic pets.

 Conflicts between humans and large carnivores are common in highly populated Europe, where they are still mainly addressed by trapping, hunting or poisoning.
 Wild animals are also regularly killed trying to reduce the spreading of invasive alien species.